Jen, with long wavy brown hair smiling outdoors near a lake with trees and houses in the background wearing a furry vest.

 Determined to transform her challenges into opportunities, Haley is committed to sharing her hard-earned knowledge.
 She understands firsthand the overwhelming feeling of being adrift in an ocean of paperwork, complex systems, and frustratingly circular conversations.
 With a no-nonsense attitude, she focuses on positivity, cutting through the confusion, and taking decisive action.

 Recently Haley and her family have begun their advocacy journey by meeting with their local representatives, attending hearings, writing letters and building awareness around proposed policy change for the disability community.
-Most recently her family was featured in the MPR Changemaker series for Disability Pride Month.
-She is currently in the Partners In Policymaking leadership training class supported by the MN Governor’s Council on Developmental Disability to continue learning how to be the best possible advocate for her son as well all the amazing people she’s met along the way.
+Haley and her family were featured in the

 Tram